hguochen/chess/README.md

 3. You should see the following welcome message:

-		Welcome to LiftIgniter chess!
+		Welcome to chess!
 Select a game type:

 		1. AI vs. AI
 		2. Human vs. AI